swannodette/ob-sml/README.md

 ```

 Start a `sml` REPL with `M-x run-sml`.
 You should now be able to place
-your cursor in the code block and evaluate with `C-c C-c`.
-And the
+your cursor in the code block and evaluate with `C-c C-c` and the
 contents of your `sml.org` file should now look like:

 ```